-Whilst working with his partner, Raoul undertook most of the internal legal work for the business including reviewing and amending terms and conditions of business, contracts and other documentation drafting and reviewing policies and procedures to ensure compliance with relevant legislation and guidelines and liaising with the business’ external advisers.
+Whilst working with his partner, Raoul undertook most of the internal legal work for the business.
+This included reviewing and amending terms and conditions of business, contracts and other documentation, drafting and reviewing policies and procedures to ensure compliance with relevant legislation and guidelines and liaising with the business’ external advisers.
 He managed an appeal to the business rating valuation of the new premises and generally performed the HR function for the business.
 This included ensuring TUPE compliance on the transfer of the business to a limited company and successfully handling and representing the company in an Employment Tribunal claim brought by a former employee.

 Chancery and Commercial

 Raoul undertakes both contentious and non-contentious chancery and commercial work with particular expertise in company, landlord and tenant and property law, and customs duties.

 Raoul has been involved in a wide variety of professional negligence claims, including claims against solicitors, surveyors and valuers, accountants, brokers and medical professionals.
 He also has represented professionals before various disciplinary tribunals.
 Raoul has experience of group litigation, having been involved in the HIV Haemophilia Litigation in the early 1990s.

 It has been noted judicially that Raoul “clearly has a very considerable knowledge and experience” of matters relating to the powers of costs judges and costs (per Drake J in Skuse v Granada 1 WLR 1156).
 He has experience in both contentious and non-contentious costs matters and in the Supreme Court Costs Office.

 Outside of practice at the bar, Raoul is currently the Vice-Chairman of the Murrisk Development Association in Ireland and actively participates in local campaigns and projects.
 He is also a former international swimmer, having represented Hong Kong at both Age Group and National levels.
 He still swims and competes as a Master at county, regional and national levels.